PietroValente/TELCO-Websites-databases2/README.md

 ## Usability
 - Download Eclipse
 - Import TelcoEmployeeWEB, TelcoConsumerWEB and TelcoEJB into Eclipse
-- Follow the configuration instructions in the Configuration/SoftwareInstallationGuide.pdf file, in the Configuration folder you will find all the necessary files (JARs, Server, DB connector)
+- Follow the configuration instructions in the Configuration/SoftwareInstallationGuide.pdf file, in the Configuration folder you will find all the necessary files apart from the server folder (JARs, DB connector)
 - Before running a WEB, go to Properties -> Web Deployment Assembly and enter the TelcoEJB folder
 - Then Run As -> Run on Server and select the "Tomcat v9.0 Server at localhost" created